Filter Media

 These types of filter systems use either a filter and media or a combination of sand and anthracite coal to filter the water right down to the ten-micron range.

-Ceramic filter media devices are also available that will filter the water right down to 5 microns and are auto back-washing.
-A centrifugal sand separator operates by spinning the water in a circular motion and causing large particles to fall towards the bottom part of the separator, in which they are easily flushed out.
+Ceramic filter media devices are also available that will filter the water down to 5 microns and auto-wash.
+A centrifugal sand separator operates by spinning the water in a circular motion, causing large particles to fall toward the bottom part of the separator, where they are easily flushed out.

 If you have questions, don’t hesitate to e-mail us at support@cleanwaterstore.com, leave us a message on Facebook, Thanks for reading!